danfarrow/sparklines/README.md

 The macro will display a different coloured sparkline for each column of data.
 Each of the data points has a `title` attribute which displays the date and value on mouse hover.

-In addition to the sparklines the macro will display stats on the longest continuous daily chain (useful for tracking daily goals), and will echo the markdown table.
+In addition to the sparklines the macro will display stats on range & average of each column, and the longest continuous daily chain (useful for tracking daily goals).
+The macro will also echo the supplied markdown table which is rendered as normal by the tiddlywiki.

 The daily chain info includes a checkbox which sets a tag named `GTDone` on the current tiddler.

 Display of these elements can be over-ridden with three boolean parameters: `<hideChainInfo> <hideDataEcho> <hideSparkline>`